What Do You Base Health Decisions ON?

 When we are not sure how to properly maintain it we have to wait for it to become overloaded or run down and then we have no choice but to become reactive with our decisions.

-If we won a brand new car or truck and we used it all day everyday and we did not know how to maintain it and we didn’t know who to take the vehicle to, it would not be long before the car broke down.
-We all know that if we are proactive with the maintenance on our vehicles they last for years.
+If we won a brand new car or truck and we used it all day every day and we did not know how to maintain it and we didn’t know who to take the vehicle to, it would not be long before the car broke down.
+We all know that if we are proactive with the maintenance of our vehicles they last for years.